- Body Composition Testing

 What is the benefit of a QCT vs. DEXA scan?

-· Both utilize measurements taken from the lumbar spine and hip region.
+· Both tests utilize measurements taken from the lumbar spine and hip region.

-· QCT has a higher sensitivity to changes in bone density and leaves less margin for error when determing fracture risks.
+· QCT scans have a higher sensitivity to changes in bone density and leaves less margin for error when determing fracture risks.

 · DEXA scans require less radiation than QCT, however, results can be affected by arthritic and vascular calcifications.